segmentio/segment-docs/src/connections/destinations/catalog/actions-absmartly/index.md

 for this purpose.

 > info ""
-> By default, the _Track Calls_ mapping will filter and not send to ABsmartly events with name `Experiment Viewed`.
+> By default, the _Track Calls_ mapping will filter and not send any events with the name `Experiment Viewed` to ABsmartly.

 In the ABsmartly context, we can [install a custom event logger](https://docs.absmartly.com/docs/sdk%20documentation/getting-started/#using-a-custom-event-logger) and send exposures directly to Segment.